-Georgian Bay - Marr Lake Trail is a 2.1 mile moderately trafficked loop trail located near Northern Bruce Peninsula, ON that features a lake and is rated as moderate.
+Georgian Bay - Marr Lake Trail is a 2.1 mile moderately trafficked loop trail located near Northern Bruce Peninsula, Ontario, Canada that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash